-Inside the Custom Closet Design Process: A Q&A with Design Consultant Paula Montemuro
+Inside the Custom Closet Design Process: Q&A with Designer Paula Montemuro

 When you’re ready to make the leap from your builder-grade closets or the DIY organization system you’ve been living with—unhappily—for years, the first thing The Closet Works does is set you up with a free, in-home consultation with one of our Design Consultants.
 Design Consultants at The Closet Works are experts who listen to your needs and design a custom closet that will help you stay organized.